featurehub-io/featurehub/sdks/typescript/client-typescript-eventsource/README.md

 in this case is configured for requesting an update every 5 seconds.

-#### 3. Request features and start using them when the repository is ready
+#### 3. Check FeatureHub Repository readyness and request feature state

-If you are using client-side API key (e.g. Node JS)
+If you are using client evaluated API key (e.g. Node JS)
 ```typescript
 fhConfig.init();